aws-samples/eks-workshop/content/beginner/191_secrets/kms-custom-keystore.md

 Before we get to the lab exercise, we wanted to take some time to discuss options for generating your AWS KMS CMK.
 AWS KMS provides you with two alternatives to store your CMK.
 Your security requirements may dictate which alternative is suitable for your workloads on Amazon EKS.

 ##### Custom Key Store (CMK stored within AWS CloudHSM)
 For most users, the default AWS KMS key store, which is protected by FIPS 140-2 validated cryptographic modules, fulfills their security requirements.
-There is no need to add an extra layer of maintenance responsibility or a dependency on an additional service.

 However, you might consider creating a custom key store if your organization has any of the following requirements: